docpad-archive/documentation/01-start/troubleshoot.html.md

 - Asking about it on the [Node.js IRC Chat Room](http://webchat.freenode.net/?channels=node.js) (`#node.js` on freenode)

-### Watching doesn't work, or only works some of the time
+### Watching doesn't work, works only some of the time, or I get `EISDIR` errors
-File watching is a pretty timid thing that we are currently doing all we can to make it better.
+File watching is a pretty timid thing that we are currently working on a lot to make better.
 There are currently two methods we can watch files, `watch` and `watchFile`. `watch` is the default and uses the operating system's watching mechanisms, however sometimes the operating system's watching mechanisms may not be the best.
 If that is the case, we'd like to switch our watching method to `watchFile` which is a slower, but does work when `watch` doesn't.
 To do this, add the following to your [docpad configuration file](/docpad/config):

 ``` coffee
 watchOptions: preferredMethods: ['watchFile','watch']